Older persons and migration

 Chronological definition of older person:

-The UN definition for older person is generally not used across the globe.
-Therefore, national practices differ.
-The commonly used definition of “older person” is associated with the age at which one begins to receive pension benefits (WHO, 2002).
-Thus, the definition of “older person” varies from country to country and between organizations.
+The UN definition for older person is not uniformly used by all governments and statistical agencies across the globe, since national practices differ.
+The commonly used definition of “older person” in Western countries is associated with the age at which one begins to receive pension benefits.
 Most high-income countries use 65+ years to define “older persons”.
 This age threshold is arbitrary because pension schemes mostly use 60-65 years for eligibility (Roebuck, 1979).
+However, the definitions differ in other regional contexts.
+For example, traditional African definitions of an elder or elderly person would correlate with the age of 50 or 55 years old, depending on the country. and setting, although establishing this can be difficult in Africa, where birth dates aren’t always known or recorded (Kowal and Dowd, 2001).
+Thus, the definition of “older person” varies from country to country and between organizations.

-Besides the chronological definition that is based on the age at which one begins to receive pensions benefits, there is also a socio-culturally constructed definition of “older person” that is based on the change in social roles (alterations in work patterns) and change in capabilities (such as senility or change in physical characteristics) (Glascock, 1980).
+Besides the chronological definition that is based on the age at which one begins to receive pensions benefits, there is also a socio-culturally constructed definition of “older person” that is based on the change in social roles (alterations in work patterns, family status - becoming a grandparent) and change in appearance or capabilities (such as senility or change in physical characteristics) (Glascock, 1980, UNHCR, 2020).
 However, the socio-culturally constructed definition of “older person” is difficult to incorporate into official statistics.
-Older persons who fall into this definition, e.g. a 59-year old migrant whose social role has changed because of senility, are counted in the incorrect major age category (working age category: 19-64) in migration statistics and hence their needs are overlooked in policy making and planning.
+Older persons who fall into this definition, e.g. a 59-year old migrant whose social role has changed because of senility, are counted in the incorrect major age category (for example, working age category: 19-64) in migration statistics and hence their needs are overlooked in policy making and planning.

 The following general definitions are used in this thematic page: